geostyler/geostyler-homepage/content/about/index.md

 repository and NPM package.
 You can get an overview of the available style parsers and links [here](/parsers).
 Be aware that not every styling capability of a particular style is supported.
 Lucky for you, Geostyler is open source and it is easy to contribute and get involved in the community.
-Styles can either be transformed using javascript in your application or with the Geostyler client (CLI).
+Styles can either be transformed using JavaScript in your application or with the Geostyler command-line interface (CLI).

 ### Batch Conversion with the Geostyler CLI

-The Geostyler client let's you convert single style files or entire directories from one of the supported styles into another.
+The Geostyler command-line interface let's you convert single style files or entire directories from one of the supported formats into another.
 Assuming you have node installed on your system, installation is as easy as typing `npm install -g geostyler-cli`.
-Once you have the client installed you can transform a style from QGIS QML format to SLD directly from the command line:
+Once you have the CLI installed you can transform a style, e.g. from QGIS QML format to SLD directly from the command-line:

 ```
 geostyler -s qgis -t sld -o output.sld input.qml
 ```

-Be sure to have a look at the [repository](https://github.com/geostyler/geostyler-cli) for further instructions and examples.
+Make sure to have a look at the [repository](https://github.com/geostyler/geostyler-cli) for further instructions and examples.

 ### Conversion over the Web

-Maybe for your setup and workflow a conversion over the web via HTTP requests is the way to go.
-If so, be sure to have a look at the Geostyler API.
+Maybe a conversion over the web via HTTP requests is the way to go for your setup and workflow.
+If so, make sure to have a look at the Geostyler REST API.
 Using GET and POST requests you can transform your style over the web.
-The REST API is built on top of the popular nodeJS framework express.
+The REST API is built on top of the popular nodeJS framework `express`.
 Check out the [documentation](https://services.meggsimum.de/geostyler-rest/api-docs) and the [repository](https://github.com/geostyler/geostyler-rest).
-Similar to the example above the following curl call will transform a simple Mapbox (JSON-Format) style to SLD (XML):
+Similar to the example above, the following cURL call will transform a simple Mapbox (JSON-Format) style to SLD (XML):

 <!-- Erst Rücksprache mit Christian Mayer ob Meggsimum API verlinkt werden kann / soll -->